 - P is for Portions: restaurant portions can be pretty out of whack!
 At some places, like the Cheesecake Factory, it seems like the plate they serve could feed 4 people!
 At other places, particularly some fancier restaurants, I feel like I could devour the entire plate in a bite.
 So how do we decide?
 Trust your gut on this one.
 I like to eyeball the meal before starting to eat, and determine what I think an appropriate portion would be (e.g. ¾ of the plate).
 Once I finish that portion, I’ll pause to reassess my hunger.
 Most of the time, if I’m honest, I’m just fine!
 I’ll ask for the rest to be boxed up for home.

-- And don’t forget to download my Lyons’ Share Approved Restaurant Guide, which review the healthiest orders from 25 popular restaurants, here!
+DON’T FORGET! f you want help applying these healthy restaurant tips, download my Lyons’ Share Approved Restaurant Guide, which reviews the healthiest orders from 25 popular restaurants, here!